y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 - Selection of a Disk-Scheduling Algorithm
   - With any scheduling algorithm, however, performance depends heavily on the number and types of requests.
   - 他にも file-allocation method や location of directories and index blocks に影響される。
-  - Because of these complexities, the disk-scheduling algorithm should be written as a separate module of the operating syste, so that it can be replaced with a different algorithm if necessary.
+  - Because of these complexities, the disk-scheduling algorithm should be written as a separate module of the operating system, so that it can be replaced with a different algorithm if necessary.
   - It is difficult for the operating system to schedule for improved rotational latency, though, because modern disks do not disclose the physical location of logical blocks.

 ### 12.5: Disk Management